 Montana educators have worked since the 1980s to develop statewide standards in ELA and other subject areas, informed by work by national professional associations such as the National Council for Teachers of English.
 This work was periodically given extra impetus through federal influence or requirements.
 For example, the federal Title 1 program for low-income students who needed additional help in reading and math required all states to have state standards in reading and math by 1998.
-In 2011, again with pressure from the federal government and with input from Montana educators, the BPE adopted ELA standards based on the Common Core1.
-Details of Montana's current ELA standards can be found in ARM Chapter 10.53.41, as well as in guidance documents provided by OPI2.
+In 2011, the BPE adopted ELA standards based on the Common Core State Standards.
+Details of Montana's current ELA standards can be found in ARM Chapter 10.53.4, as well as in guidance documents provided by OPI.